rjray/notebook/writing/clojure-tsp.md

 the [Clojure](http://clojure.org/) programming language (a Lisp dialect written in Java and running on the JVM).

-The 2023 challenge will begin in just a few days.
+The 2023 challenge will be well underway by the time I publish this.
 I generally have a problem early on in my effort: I don't get to use Clojure throughout the year, so each December I feel like I'm practically starting over.
 I spend the first few days madly going through the [documentation](https://clojuredocs.org/) to re-learn what I had been comfortable with a year earlier.
 It's frustrating, of course, and it slows me down on the early days that should be the easiest.

 With this in mind, I decided to do a "practice run" this year prior to the start of the new challenge.
 I chose to do 2015 (the first year) as fast as I